 Ingredients for Lemon Zucchini Bread

 - Eggs: Use room-temperature eggs for the best results.
-I have not tested with learning how to make a flax egg or chia egg but they may work.
+I have not tested this recipe with a flax egg or chia egg but they may work.

 - Sweetener: I’ve used maple syrup and honey before.
 Other liquid sweeteners will also work, but the flavor will vary.